Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/concepts/design.md

   This maps to two objects in Kong: Service and Upstream.
   The service object in Kong holds the information on the protocol to use to talk to the upstream service and various other protocol specific settings.
-The Upstream object defines load balancing and healthchecking behavior.
+The Upstream object defines load-balancing and health-checking behavior.
 - Pods associated with a Service in Kubernetes map as a Target belonging to the Upstream (the upstream corresponding to the Kubernetes Service) in Kong.
 Kong load balances across the Pods of your service.